 1985 –In March, plans were announced to construct a 193-mile extension of the South Texas system at a cost of approximately $100 million with a capacity of 550 MMcf/d.
 This included 100 miles of 30-inch from Prairie Lea near New Braunfels to the vicinity of George West and 93 miles of 24-inch from George West to Thompsonville on the Webb-Jim Hogg County Line near Hebronville.
 Houston Pipe Line owned 80 percent of the project and Gulf Energy 20 percent.

-1985 – Houston Natural Gas merged with InterNorth, Inc. of Omaha, Neb. to form HNG/InterNorth, the forerunner of Enron Corp.
+1985 – Houston Natural Gas merged with InterNorth, Inc. of Omaha, Nebraska to form HNG/InterNorth, the forerunner of Enron Corp.
 Two prominent interstate natural gas pipeline companies, Northern Natural Gas and Northern Border, were part of the assets.
 Through this business combination, the combined pipeline assets operated by Enron stretched from border to border and coast to coast.
 Houston Natural Gas agreed to sell its interest in the Red River Pipeline and part of its interest in the Oasis Pipe Line Company as part of the consent order with the Federal Trade Commission in connection with the Houston Natural Gas and InterNorth merger.

 1986 – A pipeline extension to serve the University of Texas was built from Prairie Lea to Austin.
 The project was owned 50 percent by Houston Pipe Line and 50 percent by Gulf Energy.

-1987 – Houston Pipe Line moved its offices and gas control to the Enron Building.
+1987 – Houston Pipe Line moved its offices and gas control to the Enron Building at 1400 Smith Street.

 1987 – Construction was completed and operation got underway on the South Texas line (owned 80 percent by Houston Pipe Line), which had been announced in 1985.